MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/msal-error-handling-java.md

 ## Retrying after errors and exceptions

 You're expected to implement your own retry policies when calling MSAL.
-MSAL makes HTTP calls to the Microsoft Entra ID service, and occasionally failures can occur.
+MSAL makes HTTP calls to the Microsoft Entra service, and occasionally failures can occur.
 For example the network can go down or the server is overloaded.

 ### HTTP 429